 - Combine cells with your biomaterial

-The keys to a successful biostudy is having a sterile environment, sterile biomaterial, and a good experimental plan.
+The keys to a successful bioprinting experiment are having a sterile environment, sterile biomaterial, and a good experimental plan.

-If you have any questions regarding the protocol above, please contact us at [email protected]
+If you have any questions regarding the bioprinting experiment preparation protocol above, please contact us at [email protected]